 This really simple to make easy oriental pork is a delicious savoury mince dish flavoured with sweet chilli, oyster and soy sauce.
 Perfect for a mid week meal; you can have it on the table in under 30 minutes.
 Serve with rice, noodles.

-I was also recently asked to try a spirialiser which was given to me by Steamer Trading – to make vegetable noodles.
-I’ll be letting you know how I got on with it on Wednesday but to be honest it’s the first time I have tried vegetable noodles and I rather liked them and they do look more colourful on the plate.
+I was also recently asked to try a spirialiser to make vegetable noodles.
+It's the first time I have tried vegetable noodles and I rather liked them and they do look more colourful on the plate.

 Have you tried vegetable noodles before?